scds/intro-rdm/README.md

 Contributions by the following individuals:
-- Workshop content created by Isaac Pratt, Danica Evering, Jay Brodeur, and Jeffrey Demaine
+- Workshop content created by Isaac Pratt, Danica Evering, Jay Brodeur, Jeffrey Demaine, and Emilie Altman
 - Content edited for online use by Jay Brodeur, Isaac Pratt, and Danica Evering
 - Online pages created by Isaac Pratt